3d4pi/3d4pi-workers/README.md

 # 3d4pi-workers

-Scripts for running 3d4pi project jobs on local or remote workers Edit Add topics
+Scripts for running 3d4pi project jobs on local or remote workers